-NAST and NAUPA Support the Unclaimed Savings Bond Act of 2019
+NAST and NAUPA Support the Unclaimed Savings Bond Act

 NAST and NAUPA support legislation to empower the states to act on behalf of the Bureau to find owners of matured unredeemed savings bonds and facilitate the payment of their claims.

 NAST and NAUPA Support the Rights of Unclaimed Property Owners from States in Perpetuity

 On October 7, 2019, NAST and NAUPA opposed time limits being placed on an owners ability to claim unclaimed property from the state